UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic with a script and specific questions to ask utility providers when moving homes.

-Use this script and list of specific questions when calling utility companies to avoid fees and secure discounts during your move.
+Preparing a script and a specific list of questions helps you avoid surprise fees and secure discounts during your move.

-Getting on the phone with utility companies can be tedious, but asking the right questions upfront saves money later.
-You don’t have to memorize everything.
+Getting on the phone with utility representatives can be tedious, but asking the right questions upfront ultimately saves you money.
+You don’t have to memorize a complicated speech.
 Use this simple script when you call:

-“Hi, I’m moving and need to [start/stop/transfer] service.
+“Hi, I’m moving and need to [start/stop/transfer] my service.
 My current address is [X], and my new address is [Y].
-I’m moving on [date].”
+I’m officially moving on [date].”

 • “Do you charge a connection or disconnection fee for this move?”

-• “Can I transfer my current deposit to the new address, or will it be refunded?”
+• “Can I transfer my current deposit to the new address, or will it be refunded to my original payment method?”

-• “Are there early termination fees for cancelling my internet or cable contract?”
+• “Are there early termination fees for cancelling my current internet or cable contract?”

-• “Do you offer any discounts for paperless billing or setting up auto-pay?”
+• “Do you offer any discounts for enrolling in paperless billing or setting up auto-pay?”

-• “What is the window of time for the technician to arrive?”
+• “What is the exact window of time for the technician to arrive at my new home?”

 Infographic showing utility transfer costs, deposits, and tips to save money.

-You can often waive these deposits by asking your previous utility provider for a “letter of credit” showing 12 months of on-time payments.
-It is also smart to look for ways to lower your monthly expenses from day one.
-Read our guide on how to save on your electric bill to start your new chapter on a budget-friendly note.
+Looking for ways to lower your monthly expenses from day one?
+Read our expert guide on how to save on your electric bill to start your new chapter on a highly budget-friendly note.

 Man with clipboard checks utilities in old and new homes, with icons for lights, water, gas, and internet.

-A final walkthrough to check utilities at both your old and new homes ensures a smooth transition.
+Performing a final walkthrough to check utilities at both locations guarantees a smooth and comfortable transition.

 Can I transfer utilities on the same day?